linashawky/BelBa2yLeban/README.md

 -	all other files in the config folder doesnot include any cofigurations specific to our website/ database, just pieces of code that is used by the rest of the project.

 -	keys_dev : is a file that is included in the .gitignore file, since it includes mongoURI of our database --> module.exports = {  mongoURI: ‘ your mongodb database URI ‘  }
+-  MongoDB URI:'mongodb+srv://Lina:cherry_liko1234@belba2yleban-tcjmm.mongodb.net/BelBa2yLeban?retryWrites=true'  (The URI obtained from MongoDB)

+-  We obatined the  apiKey: "AIzaSyDgadNbzBTwpCBbGtjnK988SbqhzrOov54" from FireBase

+Important Note:

+- The system has an email and password The userName is : belba2yleban@gmail.com  passWord:leban_1234
+- This email was used to create an account in order to create a project on FireBase called belba2yleban